ziptar/fibonacci-numbers/README.md

 # fibonacci-number
-Use recursion to make a function use itself: the Fibonacci number
+Use recursion to make a function use itself: the Fibonacci numbers